jjeongin/creative-machine/README.md

 # Creative Machine

 A Machine Learning library for [Processing](https://processing.org/).
+Visit the [reference page](https://jjeongin.github.io/creative-machine/reference/tutorial) for more information of the library.

 ## Build
 - First, install [Adoptium OpenJDK 17](https://adoptium.net/) (required by Processing 4+)